ROCm/MIOpenGEMM/README.md

 # MIOpenGEMM

 A tool for generating OpenCL matrix multiplication (GEMM) kernels.
-More information is available at (working document link).
+More information is available at (document link, coming soon).

 ## Prerequisites
 * OpenCL - OpenCL libraries and header files